About the Institute

 NABP Travel Grants

-The National Association of Boards of Pharmacy (NABP) Foundation offered travel grants to qualified board of pharmacy members and staff.
-Ten (10) travel grants were available to help underwrite some of the costs associated with attending the APhA Institute on Substance Use Disorders.
-The grants were available on a first-come, first-served basis and the deadline to apply was February 15, 2019.
+The National Association of Boards of Pharmacy (NABP) Foundation offers travel grants to qualified board of pharmacy members and staff.
+Ten (10) travel grants are available to help underwrite some of the costs associated with attending the APhA Institute on Substance Use Disorders and are available on a first-come, first-served basis.
+The deadline to apply for the NABP Travel Grant was February 15, 2020.